pboutinaud/SHiVAi/readme.md

 Detailed about python package
 -----------------------------

-Use the following command line to deploy the python package with 'setup.py' file :
+To deploy the python package, from the project directory (containing the 'setup.py' file), use the following command line:

     python -m build